Imburse-Payments/imburse-payments.github.io/pages/getting-started/account-management.md

 The Account Management API functions allow a user to perform both Account level and *limited* Tenant level administration tasks.

 ## Access Requirements
-You will need an Account Security Key to perform Account Management functions.
+You will need an Account API Key to perform Account Management functions.

 ## Functions
 The Account functions can be broken down into to levels: